riyajroy23/riyajroy23/README.md

 <div>
   <h2> About me  </h2>

-  <div>I'm Riya, a third-year student at Northeastern University pursuing a Bachelor's degree in Computer Science.
+  <div>I'm Riya, a 4th year student at Northeastern University pursuing a Bachelor's degree in Computer Science, with a concentration in AI.
 I am passionate about software development and machine learning, which I have been exploring through coursework, personal research, and collaborative projects.
-I also have work experience at two startups, where I was able to dive deep into the complex goal of making AI explainable and also gain hands-on experience in developing full-stack web applications.
-These experiences have provided me a strong understanding of the fundamental algorithms and tools composing these technical stacks and how to thrive in fast-paced, collaborative environments.
-I’m actively seeking new opportunities to grow my skills, especially in the intersection of healthcare and technology.</div>
+I also have work experience at two startups, where I was able to dive into the complex goal of making AI explainable.
+Through my internship experiences at New Balance and John Hancock, I also gain hands-on experience in developing machine learning models and production-ready full-stack web applications.
+These experiences have provided me a strong understanding of the fundamental algorithms and best code practices, showing me how to thrive in fast-paced, collaborative environments.
+I’m actively seeking new opportunities to grow my skills full-time.</div>

 <h3> Organizations </h3>
   <div>
   <p align="left">
-  👩‍💻 Rewriting the Code - Member <br>
+  Rewriting the Code - Member <br>
   <img src="https://codepath.org/favicon.ico" width="16" height="16"> CodePath - Alumni <br>
   <img src="https://inspiritai.com/favicon.ico" width="16" height="16"> Inspirit AI - Ambassador <br>
-  📍 Northeastern Forge - Software Product Lab Lead <br>
+  Northeastern Forge - Software Product Team Lead <br>
   </p>
   </div>

 <h3> Interests </h3>
-  <p>Technical: 💻 Software Engineering, 🧠 Artificial Intelligence/Machine Learning, 🌐 Web/App Development
+  <p>Technical: Software Engineering, AI/Machine Learning, Web/App Development
   </p>
-  <p>Others: Baking, Dancing, Crocheting, Reading
+  <p>Others: Baking, Bollywood Dance, Crocheting, Reading
   </p>
 </div>